salvo1196/Azure_pipeline/README.md

-# Azure_pipeline
+# Auto1

-Azure Pipeline and Robot Framework
+Robot Framework project for testing Filters on webpage